tfgg/yournextmep/_candidates/eu2014/green/andrew-cooper.md

 person: andrew-cooper
 region: yorkshire-and-the-humber
 party: green
-title: Yorkshire and the Humber - Green Party - Andrew Cooper
+title: Andrew Cooper is running for MEP in Yorkshire and the Humber for the Green Party
 incumbent: false
 ---